IsaiahJTurner/AlisonsBakery/README.md

 [![Build Status](https://travis-ci.org/IsaiahJTurner/AlisonsBakery.svg?branch=master)](https://travis-ci.org/IsaiahJTurner/AlisonsBakery) [![Dependency Status](https://david-dm.org/IsaiahJTurner/AlisonsBakery.svg)](https://david-dm.org/IsaiahJTurner/AlisonsBakery) [![Code Climate](https://codeclimate.com/github/IsaiahJTurner/AlisonsBakery/badges/gpa.svg)](https://codeclimate.com/github/IsaiahJTurner/AlisonsBakery) [![GitHub version](https://badge.fury.io/gh/IsaiahJTurner%2FAlisonsBakery.svg)](https://badge.fury.io/gh/IsaiahJTurner%2FAlisonsBakery)

 ## Backend vs Frontend
-The guidelines for this project included mocking a "3rd party backend."
-I did not want to have two repositories for this so I placed the frontend on gh-pages and the backend on master.
+The guidelines for this project included mocking a "3rd party backend" but in an effort to keep the project within one repository (and to use GitHub Pages), the code had to be partially combined.
+Apart from the index.html file, all the frontend code is isolated to the frontend folder.

 ## Backend Notes
 Since the content is static, a database was not used.
 Records can be added in the CSV file and edited in Excel or Numbers.